The Outer Worlds 2 and everything you need to know about Obsidian's new RPG

 (Image credit: Microsoft)

-Everything we've seen of The Outer Worlds 2 gameplay shows it as generally bigger and far more fleshed out in scope than the first Outer Worlds in almost every respect, from the refined approach to the perks and flaws system to the scale of the star system we'll be venturing to.
+The Outer Worlds 2 is bigger and far more fleshed out in scope than the first Outer Worlds in almost every respect, from the refined approach to the perks and flaws system to the scale of the star system we'll be venturing to.
 Factions and companions have also received a significant upgrade, with each faction having its own radio station and plenty of reactive adjustments to aid overall immersion in the RPG.

-The sequel will also feature larger environments, with Obsidian setting out to "encourage exploration with improved mobility across the board".
-With the ability to run, slide, double-jump, and essentially parkour our way across "nooks and crannies" of the worlds we'll venture to.
-The game will also feature seamless first and third person perspective switches to really allow you to customize your experience.
+The sequel also feature larger environments, with Obsidian setting out to "encourage exploration with improved mobility across the board".
+With the ability to run, slide, double-jump, and essentially parkour our way across "nooks and crannies" of the world.
+The game also features seamless first and third person perspective switches to really allow you to customize your experience.

 The Outer Worlds 2 screenshot